 The application form should take no more than 1 hour to complete.
-We do ask that you explain, in as much detail as you can, your motivation for working as a Scholars Programme tutor and what experience and skills you will bring to the role.
+We do ask that you explain, in as much detail as you can, your motivation for working as a Brilliant Tutoring Programme tutor and what experience and skills you will bring to the role.

-The next application deadline for Brilliant Tutoring Programme placements in the summer term is Sunday 28th March.
+The next application deadline for Brilliant Tutoring Programme placements is Sunday 19th September.
 Please note that we are currently assessing tutors eligible to teach Maths, Science and English.

 At Assessment Centre, you will be asked to do three things: